Set 11 | 501 - 550

 (Adj.) (विक्षिप्त, पागल)

-Example: The witness described the attacker as mentally deranged.
+Sentence: The witness described the attacker as mentally deranged.

 A person without a home, job, or property (2)